Broccoli Benefits – Introduction

-These are both important to prevent osteoporosis and maintain your bone health.
+These are both important to prevent osteoporosis and maintain bone health.

 Now you see the huge broccoli benefits for calcium and everything else we mentioned so far.

 7. Immune System

 One cup of broccoli strengthens your immune system with a big dose of beta-carotene.

 You thought only carrots are good for beta-carotene?

 8. Cancer Prevention

 This compound called sulforaphane eliminates bacteria which increases your risk of gastric cancer.

-9. How Broccoli Benefits Weight Loss
+9. Broccoli Benefits Weight Loss

 A cup of broccoli has approximately 31 calories vs a cup of rice which will give you a whopping 200 calories.

 On top of all of that, keeping your blood sugar low and providing so much protein is amazing.

 10. Eye Health

 Additionally, broccoli is a good source of vitamin A which you need to form retinal, the light-absorbing molecule that is critical for color and dim light vision.

-Do you think you can get the same benefits of broccoli from a babe ruth bar or slice of wonder bread?
+Do you think you can get the same health benefits of broccoli from a babe ruth bar or a slice of wonder bread?

 11. Heart Health

 The carotenoid lutein may also slow the thickening of arteries in the human body, thus fighting against stroke and heart disease.

-All in all, broccoli is a mighty and powerful vegetable, a great weapon in the battle against obesity and a winning strategy to keep your fuel intake lean and green.
+All in all, broccoli is a mighty and powerful vegetable, a great weapon in the battle against obesity, and a winning strategy to keep your fuel intake lean and green.